-You will need
+You will need:

-- A collection of samples of fabric or paper in colors resembling your skin tone, your hair, and your eyes, and an assortment of reds.
-The size of the samples should be approximately 11/2" x 3". - · A mirror in good light.
+A collection of samples of fabric or paper in colors resembling your skin tone, your hair, and your eyes, and an assortment of reds.
+The size of the samples should be approximately 1 1/2 by 3 inches.

+A mirror in good light.

-Match skin tone
+Match skin tone:

 Use a paper mask (see illustration).
-Hold the mask against your forehead and place different skintone samples under one window to compare to your skin tone seen through the other window.
+Hold the mask against your forehead and place different skin-tone samples under one window to compare to your skin tone seen through the of the window.